aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/repenting-resetting-forgiveness/activist-prayer-for-a-trauma-center-on-chicagos-south-side-by-r-aryeh-bernstein.html.md

 <body>
 Title: Activist Prayer for a Trauma Center on Chicago's South Side, by Aryeh Bernstein (2015)<br />
 Primary contributor: aryeh.bernstein<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=11404">http://opensiddur.org/?p=11404</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=11404">http://opensiddur.org/?p=11404</a>
 <p />
 <hr />